Oneida stirpiculture: Raising the children

 Children at Oneida were raised communally, not specifically by their biological parents.
-They were brought up under the supervision of community "Mothers" and "Fathers" who were assigned the job of child care in a separate wing of the Oneida Community's Mansion House.
-Many community members helped out with this, and therefore the children were surrounded with guidance and support from multiple sources.
-The stirpcults were brought up in a healthy country environment with plenty of fresh air, good food, and attention, and Oneida was isolated from chronic diseases that might have affected children in more crowded areas.
-As they grew up in the years following the breakup, their families and friends encouraged them to go to college and to achieve worldly success; The Practice of Perfection.
+They were brought up under the supervision of community "Mothers" and "Fathers" who were assigned the job of childcare in a separate wing of the Oneida Community's Mansion House.
+Many community members also assisted with childcare.

+The children were raised with access to the countryside and good nutrition, and Oneida was isolated from chronic diseases that might have affected children in more crowded areas.
+As the children grew, their families and friends encouraged them to go to college and to achieve worldly success.
+If they decided to attend college, they would board with The New Haven Family sect of the community.
 In part, this push toward outside education, especially scientific education, would contribute to the breakup of the Oneida Community.

 The first 15 months

-Once a child was born, he or she stayed with the mother for the first 15 months of life.
+Once a child was born, they stayed with their mother for the first 15 months of life.
 During this period the mother was allowed and even encouraged to breastfeed the child.
 Breastfeeding was one of the only instances in which a strong attachment between mother and child was encouraged.
 This was due to its ability to encompass both scientific and natural views of life.
-Socially, this attachment is not important because it is a bond between child and mother, but rather that it is an establishment of a relationship between child and caretaker.

 The Children's House

-Once weaned from breastfeeding, the child was sent to live in the Children's House.
-In the early days of the community, this "house" was actually a succession of rooms in the "Middle House" (Kinsley 14).
-For a period of time after being weaned, children still slept with their mothers at night.
+Once weaned, children were sent to live in the Children's House.
+In the early days of the community, this "house" was a succession of rooms in the "Middle House".
+For some time after being weaned, children still slept with their mothers at night.
 Once they reached a certain age, they were discouraged from sleeping in their mothers' rooms.
-Still concerned with creating a bond between the child and the community, he/she would often sleep in the bed of a community member.
+Still concerned with creating a bond between the child and the community, children would often sleep in the bed of a community member.
 This member changed periodically so no special attachments could be formed, and thus detract from the overall communal commitment.

 Values of non-attachment

 Guidelines were established by the community to help direct parents in establishing an appropriate relationship with their child.
 Most of these guidelines were an extension of the principles of non-attachment and commitment to the communal ideal.
 The concern was that an excessive relationship would fail to appropriately teach the child the communal fundamentals of the community.
-It was acceptable to be attached, as long as this was a general emotion of love and trust to the community rather than to a particular individual (Youcha).
-A mother's excessive attachment to her child was a potential cause for illness or suffering on the child's part.
-In cases like this, it was often prescribed that the mother or child be moved to another community site for a temporary amount of time (Kinsley).
+It was acceptable to be attached, as long as this was a general emotion of love and trust to the community, rather than to a particular individual.
+A mother's excessive attachment to her child was seen as a potential cause for illness or suffering on the child's part.
+In cases like this, it was often prescribed that the mother or child be temporarily moved to another community site for some time.